ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/intro-to-commandbox.md

 -   Ability to execute workflows and tasks
 -   Built-in Help system

+## Installation

+CommandBox is a Java-based executable that will run on most recent desktop operating systems (Linux, Mac OS X, Windows).
+Since it is a command line tool that uses a shell interface, it does not even require an operating system using a GUI.

 ## Getting Started

 We have created a small [getting started guide](https://commandbox.ortusbooks.com/content/getting_started_guide.html) that will give you enough skills to move forward with any CommandBox development.
 You can find it here: https://commandbox.ortusbooks.com/content/getting_started_guide.html